 Full Smart Pool Automation Systems

-If you’d rather not piece together your pool’s automated features, you can opt for a full smart pool automation system.
+If you’d rather not piece together your pool’s automated features, you can instead go for a full smart pool automation system.
 If you already have a few automated features or have put your automation system together slowly over time, then you’ll only need a smart hub control system to control your pool and spa remotely.
-These systems cost anywhere from $900-$2500.
+These systems cost anywhere from $900-$2,500.

-If you need all of the automation products still and want the whole thing installed, which we highly recommend, you’re looking at a much higher price tag.
-Sometimes upwards of $20,000 for all the products and accessories.
-If you’re on a budget, I recommend upgrading features one at a time and pulling the trigger on the full panel later on.
+If you still need all of the automation products and want the whole thing installed by a professional, which I highly recommend, you’re looking at a much higher price tag.
+You may be looking at upwards of $20,000 for all the products and accessories.
+If you’re on a budget, I recommend upgrading features one at a time and opting for the full panel later.

-Full systems will save you a lot of money in the long run, but they do have a higher cost upfront, so it’s up to you and your pool professional to decide when the right time is to install one.
-Just a reminder, any full automation panel or system is going to be very complicated to install.
-I highly recommend hiring a trained professional so that you can ensure that they set up your system properly right away.
+Full systems will save you a lot of money in the long run, but they have a higher upfront cost, so it’s up to you to decide when is the right time to install one.
+Full automation panels or systems are very complicated to install.
+This complexity is why I highly recommend hiring a trained professional so you can ensure that the system is appropriately set up.

-A full smart pool automation system will do everything, or nearly everything, we talked about in the a la carte section, which means it’s really setting you up for ease and success right away.
-Although it’ll be a bigger investment all at once, it might be nice to have everything handled for you so that you can start to enjoy the pool or spa right away with ease.
+A full smart pool automation system will do nearly everything we talked about in the a la carte section, which means it’s setting you up for success right away.
+Although it’ll be a more significant initial investment, it will pay off in the long run.

-Another note is that you will need good internet speeds in your pool and spa area to run your smart pool system properly.
+It is worth noting that you will need strong internet speeds in your pool and spa area to run your smart pool system properly.
 It’s easy to check on your speed by bringing a laptop or smart device out to the pool deck and utilizing an online speed testing tool.
-You may need a WiFi booster outside or on the inside wall nearest your pool area to increase your speeds.
+You may need a WiFi booster outside or on the wall nearest your pool area to increase your speeds.

-As with everything, there are pros and cons to choosing a full smart pool automation system.
-Here are a couple for your consideration:
+Here are some pros and cons to consider when choosing a full smart pool automated system.

 - Easy to upgrade on an older pool